darwino/darwino-documentation/Developer Guide/Darwino DB API 3. Documents.md

 ## Access to the documents
 There are three ways in Darwino to access documents:
  - The Java API.
 This API talks directly to the database whenever it is a JDBC-based database, or is SQLite.
  - REST services, which operate on top of the Java API.
-The set of REST services in Darwino support everything the Java API allows in regard to document operations EXCEPT transactions.
+The set of REST services in Darwino supports everything the Java API allows in regard to document operations EXCEPT transactions.
 Because REST is stateless, transactions, which are stateful, cannot be supported.
  - REST services wrapped for particular languages.
 Darwino provides two wrappers to assist in REST service work: a Java wrapper and a JavaScript wrapper.
 The Java wrapper is the Java API, but instead of being implemented to deal directly with the JDBC driver locally, it deals with the REST services.
 Nonetheless, it is the exact same API.
 The only difference is how you get access to the session.
-The JavaScript wrapper in intended for use in a JavaScript environment such as a browser or a server-side JavaScript environment like node.js.
+The JavaScript wrapper is intended for use in a JavaScript environment such as a browser or a server-side JavaScript environment like node.js.
-In the future there could be other wrappers, just as PHP bindings, Ruby binding, etc…
+In the future there could be other wrappers, just as PHP bindings, a Ruby binding, etc…

 ## Access to the JSON content
  The JSON document in Darwino is more than a JSON object; it has several components: